What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 Tenants must get written approval from the property owner or property manager to request an additional service as additional charges apply.

-If you misuse your bins, such as placing general waste in your GO or recycling bin, you may receive an infringement up to $350 in accordance with the Citys Waste Local Law and may also have your recycling and GO service removed if you repeatedly contaminate them.
+If you misuse your bins, such as placing general waste in your GO or recycling bin, you may receive a $350 infringement, with a maximum penalty up to $5,000, in accordance with the City's Waste Local Law and may also have your recycling and GO service removed.

 If you’re unsure how to use your bin, visit Recycle Right or contact our contractor Veolia on 1300 293 955.

 Does this affect our verge collections?
-Do green waste collections change?
-With the decision to introduce a GO bin in 2024/25, the current verge collection service will be reviewed to ensure the City provides the most efficient verge collection service for the Kwinana community’s needs going forward.
-Any resulting proposal to change the verge collection service will be widely communicated to residents ahead of any changes being implemented.
-Visit www.lovemykwinana.com/threebin and register to make sure you stay up to date.
+With the decision to introduce a GO bin in 2024/25, the current verge collection service has been reviewed to ensure the City provides the most efficient verge collection service for the Kwinana community’s needs going forward.

 Can I get mulch or compost?
 The compost created from the collection of Kwinana’s GO bin material is processed on a commercial scale.
 While there is no ability to sell this material directly back to residents from the processor, the material does end up in widely available compost products sold by a range of retailers throughout the Perth metro area.

-What is Energy from Waste (EfW) and why will the City be using it?
-Energy from Waste (EfW) is a process where residual waste is thermally treated to generate and produce electricity, significantly reducing CO2 emissions compared to landfilling waste and using fossil fuels to generate electricity.
+What is Kwinana Energy Recovery?
+Kwinana Energy Recovery (KER) is a process where residual waste is thermally treated to generate and produce electricity, significantly reducing CO2 emissions compared to landfilling waste and using fossil fuels to generate electricity.

-The City’s general waste bin material will be delivered to Avertas Energy in Naval Base.
+The City’s general waste bin material is now delivered to KER in Naval Base.
 This facility will produce 36MW of baseload electricity to the Southwest Interconnected System electricity grid.
 This is the equivalent of taking 85,000 cars off Perth’s roads, powering 50,000 Perth households every year.

-Avertas Energy located in Kwinana will not only process residential waste for energy recovery, but it will also produce ash by-products which are used internationally for construction materials, recovering over 6,000 tonnes per year of recyclable metals not normally recovered by other means.
+KER will not only process residential waste into energy, but it will also produce ash by-products which are used internationally for construction materials, recovering over 6,000 tonnes per year of recyclable material not normally recovered by other means.
 Metallic materials from the waste feed will be recovered and recycled, while other by-products will be sorted out for reuse as construction materials.

-What happens if I do not use these bins correctly?
-What if my tenant places the wrong thing in the GO bin?
-If you misuse your bins, such as placing general waste in your GO or recycling bin, you may receive an infringement up to $350 in accordance with the Citys Waste Local Law and may also have your recycling and GO service removed if you repeatedly contaminate them.
+What happens if the wrong thing ends up in the GO bin?
+If you misuse your bins, such as placing general waste in your GO or recycling bin, you may receive a $350 infringement with a maximum penalty up to $5,000, in accordance with the City Waste Local Law and may also have your recycling and GO service removed.

 The City’s emphasis is on educating the community.
-City officers will aim to give verbal or written advice about better practices rather than fines.
+City officers will aim to give verbal or written advice first rather than infringe.
 Fines will generally only be given when repeated advice is not acted upon, or when dangerous/hazardous goods are placed out for collection that creates an unacceptable level of risk.
 We highly encourage you to reach out to us for support if needed.

 Together we can be part of a greater community movement to manage waste in a more sustainable manner, improving resource recovery and protecting expensive infrastructure, people and our environment.